nya3jp/tast/docs/test_attributes.md

     are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.

-Failures in tests without `disabled`, `informational` or `group:crosbolt` attributes justify rejecting or reverting the responsible change.
+Tests without `disabled` or any `group:`-prefixed attributes are called *mainline* tests.
+Mainline tests without the `informational` attribute are called *critical* tests.
+Failures in critical tests justify rejecting or reverting the responsible change.

 ## Automatically-added attributes